ammario/isokey/README.md

 ## Key Structure
-All binary values of BigEndian
+All binary values are big endian.

 | Field | Type |
 |--------|------|